I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 io_uring

-Test command (this transfers 8GB from /dev/zero
+Test command (this transfers 8GB from /dev/zero to data8g SSD in chunks

 of 64KB with 8 prepared and submitted requests to SQE at minimum at once - I’ve